AryanKapri88/House-Price-Prediction/README.md

 |RandomForestRegressor()|97.5|82.6|

 ### Files Included

-main.ipynb: Jupyter Notebook containing the code for data exploration, model training, and evaluation. housing.csv: California housing dataset. requirements.txt: List of required Python packages.
+`main.ipynb`: Jupyter Notebook containing the code for data exploration, model training, and evaluation.

+`housing.csv`: California housing dataset.

+`requirements.txt`: List of required Python packages.

 ### Acknowledgments
 -The California housing dataset used in this project is sourced from [housing.csv](https://www.kaggle.com/datasets/camnugent/california-housing-prices).